 Tripp Carpenter runs Espenet Furniture since 2006.
 He has worked with wood since he was six years old in his father's shop.
 His father, Art Carpenter, passed on his self-taught knowledge to his son.
 In addition to dreaming up his own functional and artistic woodworking pieces, Tripp continues to produce editions of his father’s famous designs.

-I grew up in and around the furniture trade for most of my life.
-I think I must have spent thirty years off and on turning wood in the back of my father's shop watching apprentices come and go and observing all the different ideas and designs being made and talked about.
+I grew up in my father’s shop.
+I spent thirty years turning wood in the back of the shop watching apprentices come and go and observing all the different ideas and designs being made and talked about.

 I have had the benefit of knowing intimately how to make most all of my father's designs.
 Those designs are many.
 He was extremely experimental, continuously trying new things.
 Every time I think I come up with something new, I realize he already did it.
 It is a little disconcerting but at the same time quite extraordinary.
 As I continue do be in the trade and getting older, I realize more and more how prolific my father was.
 So I never try to compare myself to him or anyone else.
 To do so is to destroy oneself or the other.

-I feel that what I am doing now is really a continuation of the time I was working for my father.
+I feel that what I am doing now is really a continuation of the time I spent working for my father.
 The only difference now is that I cannot ask him questions.